Best Car Insurance for College Students

 Understand Your College-Specific Coverage Needs

-Your insurance needs will vary depending on your living situation and driving habits while in school.
-If you attend college far from home, you may qualify for distance-based discounts that can reduce your premiums by 10-30%.
-Students attending institutions more than 100 miles from home might be eligible for significant savings if they don't have regular access to a car.
-Assess whether it makes more financial sense to remain on your family's policy or secure your own coverage, based on your unique circumstances.
+Students attending institutions more than 100 miles from home might be eligible for savings if they don't have regular access to a car.
+Assess whether it makes more financial sense to remain on your family's policy or secure your coverage based on your circumstances.

 computer icon